GoogleCloudPlatform/serverless-sample-tester/README.md

 gcloud builds submit --tag=gcr.io/${GOOGLE_CLOUD_PROJECT}/run-mysql
 ```
 ````

+When parsing the README for custom build and deploy commands, the serverless sample tester will include any commands inside a code fence that is immediately preceded by a line containing `{sst-run-unix}`.
+You can use Markdown syntax (e.g. `[//]: # ({sst-run-unix})`) to include this line without making it visible when rendered.

+The parsed commands will not be run through a shell, meaning that the program will not perform any expansions, pipelines, redirections or any other functions that shells are responsible for.
+This also means that popular shell builtin commands like `cd`, `export`, and `echo` will not be available or may not work as expected.

+However, any environment variables referenced in the form of `$var` or `${var}` will expanded.
+In addition, bash-style multiline commands (i.e. non-quoted backslashes at the end of a line that indicate a line continuation) will also be supported.

 Do not set the Cloud Run region you'd like to deploy to through the `--region` flag in the `gcloud run` commands.
 Instead, as mentioned above, do so by setting the `run/region` gcloud property.